otrv4/otrv4/otrv4.md

 * Create a type 4 TLV (SMP message 3) and send it to Bob:

-    1. Pick random exponents `r4`, `r5`, `r6` and `r7`.
+    1. Pick random values `r4`, `r5`, `r6` and `r7`.
 These will be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
     2. Compute `g2 = g2_b*a2` and `g3 = g3_b*a3`.
     3. Compute `P_a = g3*r4` and `Q_a = g1*r4 + g2*x`.
     4. Generate a zero-knowledge proof that `P_a` and `Q_a` were created according to the protocol by setting `cP = SHA3-256(6, g3*r5, g1*r5 + g2*r6)`, `D5 = r5 - r4 cP mod q` and `D6 = r6 - x cP mod q`.